Ashington Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-Banks and Building Societies have set criteria when lending funds charged on leasehold homes.
-Some will simply not lend at all once an unexpired lease term drops under a certain unexpired lease term.
-Many Lending institutions will not regard property with an unexpired term of less than 75 years as adequate security.
-As well as this being important when selling, it is also relevant if you are wanting to refinance your Ashington home.
+Banks and Building Societies have set criteria when lending monies charged on leasehold property.
+Many will simply refrain from lending at all once an unexpired lease term slips beneath a certain unexpired lease term.
+Many Lending institutions will not regard property with an unexpired below 75 years as adequate security.
+In addition to this being important when selling, it is also relevant where you are wanting to refinance your Ashington home.

 Lender Requirement